Who are we?

 - by email: email@example.com

-- by writing to: Director of Operations and Programmes, Youth Endowment Fund, 1st Floor, 64 Great Eastern Street, London, EC2A 3QR
+- by writing to: Chief Operating Officer, Youth Endowment Fund, 1st Floor, 64 Great Eastern Street, London, EC2A 3QR

 What personal data do we collect from you and how do we use it?